josepabloquesadamolina/Applied-Quantum-Machine-Learning/README.md

 # Applied-Quantum-Machine-Learning

 ## Report of the course Applied Quantum Machine Learning
-### Quantum Annealing for Non-negative/binary matrix factorization
+### Quantum Annealing for Non-negative/binary matrix factorization (NBMF)

 Author: Jose Pablo Quesada-Molina (Ph.D.
 Candidate at DICA, Politecnico di Milano )

 This repository contains the implementation and data for the elaboration of the report to be considered for evaluation of the course: **Applied Quantum Machine Learning** taught at Politecnico di Milano (POLIMI) by Professor Paolo Cremonesi (DEIB, POLIMI), Alessandro Luongo (Research Fellow at Centre for Quantum Technologies) and Maurizio Ferrari Dacrema (Post-doctoral Researcher at DEIB, POLIMI).

-This work aims to partially reproduce the results of the **Non-negative/binary matrix factorization** method reported in:
+This work aims to partially reproduce the results of the **Non-negative/Binary Matrix Factorization NBMF** method reported in:

 1. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0206653
 2. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0244026

+In the NBMF, an input matrix **A** is decomposed into the product of two low-rank matrices **B** and **C**, subjected to non-negative and binary constraints, respectively.
+Within this factorization scheme, quantum annealing can be applied to determine the solution for the binary matrix.

 The folders in this repository are organized as follows: